Testy/TestyTs/e2e/README.md

-# Integration tests
+# E2E tests

-An integration test is simply a TypeScript project that uses Testy.Ts.
+An e2e test is simply a TypeScript project that uses Testy.Ts.
 The runner goes through each sub-folder and runs "npm test -- -r TAP".

 Some tests are expected to end with success, some with failure.